mindkin/hourfleet/docs/youconfigure.md

 ##### Intercom.io

-Once you have signed up and selected a plan that includes Intercom 'Acquire', you need toprovide your 'ApiKey', which can be obtained form the 'App Settings' console of your Intercom subscription.
+Once you have signed up and selected a plan that includes Intercom 'Acquire', you need to provide your 'ApiKey', which can be obtained form the 'App Settings' console of your Intercom subscription.

 * Login to Intercom at: https://app.intercom.io
 * Click on your avatar (bottom left-hand corner of page) and click 'App Settings'